Nervous SystemDecember 31, 2023 · 7 min read

 What Fawning Is

-In those environments, learning to read and respond to the caregiver's emotional state — learning to soothe, to please, to minimize conflict through accommodation — was adaptive.
-It was, often, the safest available option.
+In those homes, learning to read the caregiver's emotional weather, soothe them, and minimize conflict through accommodation was adaptive.
+Often it was the safest option available.

-The problem is that the response, once wired in, doesn't stay in the situation that produced it.
+The problem is that once it is wired in, it does not stay in the room where you learned it.

 What Fawning Looks Like

 Chronic agreement.
-Difficulty saying no. Automatic agreement with other people's perspectives even when you privately disagree.
-Changing your opinion when someone pushes back, not because they made a good argument but because disagreement feels dangerous.
+Difficulty saying no. Automatic agreement even when you privately disagree.
+Changing your mind when someone pushes back, not because they persuaded you but because disagreement feels unsafe.

 Over-apologizing.
-Apologizing for things that aren't your fault.
+Apologizing for things that are not your fault.
 Apologizing preemptively.
-Apologizing for taking up space, for having needs, for existing in ways that might inconvenience someone.
+Apologizing for having needs or taking up space.

 Difficulty identifying your own needs and preferences.
-When asked what you want, you genuinely don't know — or you know but can't say, because saying creates the risk of conflict.
-"Whatever you want" becomes a default so habitual that you lose track of what you actually want.
+Asked what you want, you draw a blank, or you know but cannot say it without fear of conflict.
+"Whatever you want" becomes so habitual you lose track of what you actually want.

-Performing emotions you don't feel.
-Smiling when you're not happy.
-Expressing agreement you don't feel.
-Reassuring people when you're the one who needs reassurance.
+Performing emotions you do not feel.
+Smiling when you are not happy.
+Agreeing when you do not agree.
+Reassuring others when you are the one who needs reassurance.

 Giving at the expense of receiving.
 Generosity that becomes self-erasure.
-A pattern of helping, accommodating, and caring for others that has no corresponding capacity to accept care from others.
+You help, accommodate, and care for others while struggling to accept care back.

 Attracting people who use your fawning.
-The fawn response, practiced over years, becomes legible to certain people — specifically people who benefit from having someone who automatically prioritizes them.
-Narcissistic and high-conflict individuals often find fawning partners, friends, and employees, because the fawner's trained compliance provides exactly what these individuals need.
+Years of appeasement can become visible to people who benefit from someone who automatically puts them first.
+Narcissistic and high-conflict people often gravitate toward fawning partners, friends, and employees because trained compliance gives them what they need.

 The Nervous System Underneath

-Fawning is not a choice, any more than fighting or fleeing is a choice.
-It's a nervous system response that activates before conscious decision-making.
+Fawning is not a moral failing, any more than fight or flight is a choice.
+It is a nervous system response that often fires before conscious decision-making.

-When someone who has a strong fawn response encounters a situation that their nervous system codes as threatening — conflict, disapproval, a raised voice, someone's displeasure — the appeasement response activates automatically.
-They become agreeable, helpful, soothing.
-They manage the situation.
+When your system codes conflict, disapproval, a raised voice, or someone's displeasure as threat, appeasement can switch on automatically.
+You become agreeable, helpful, soothing.
+You manage the moment.

-This happens fast — faster than thought.
-The strategy precedes any deliberate choice to use it.
+That happens fast, faster than thought.
+The strategy runs ahead of any deliberate plan to use it.

 Fawning in Relationships with Narcissistic People

-The fawn response makes someone particularly vulnerable to narcissistic relationships, and particularly good at surviving them in the short term.
+Fawning can make you especially vulnerable to narcissistic relationships and especially skilled at surviving them in the short term.

-A fawning partner manages the narcissist's emotional states with remarkable skill.
-They read the warning signs early, adjust their behavior to prevent escalation, absorb blame without visible resistance, and maintain the steady supply of validation that the narcissist requires.
-From the narcissist's perspective, this is an ideal partner.
+A fawning partner often manages the other person's emotional states with painful accuracy.
+You read warning signs early, adjust before escalation, absorb blame with little visible pushback, and supply steady validation.
+From their side, that can look like an ideal partner.

-Recognition often comes through exhaustion: the fawn response requires constant effort, and eventually the effort becomes unsustainable.
-Or through a crisis — a realization that there is no stable self underneath the appeasement, that years have passed in service of another person's needs without any corresponding attention to their own.
+Recognition often arrives through exhaustion: the constant effort of appeasement becomes unsustainable.
+Or through crisis: realizing there is no stable self under the performance, that years went to their needs while yours went unnamed.

 Recovery: Coming Back to Yourself

-Recovering from fawn as a dominant mode requires, essentially, rediscovering yourself: your preferences, your needs, your emotional responses, your genuine opinions.
+Recovering from fawn as a dominant mode is, in practice, rediscovering yourself: preferences, needs, emotions, and opinions that were sidelined for safety.

 Useful practices:

 Noticing automatic agreement.
-Before automatically agreeing or accommodating, introduce a pause.
+Before you agree or accommodate, add a pause.
 "Let me think about that."
 "I need to check my schedule."
-Small delays create space for a genuine response to form.
+Small delays give a genuine response room to form.

-Choosing relationships that can tolerate your full self.
-This is both the goal and the practice: finding contexts where having preferences, disagreeing, and taking up space don't produce the threat response that trained the fawn.
+Choosing relationships that can hold your full self.
+The goal is contexts where having preferences, disagreeing, and taking space do not automatically trigger the old threat response.

 Related